Paul Bushell, Second Fleeter

 Well done!
 An interesting and educational history of one man and his impact in the early days of European habitation of this country.
 Member of Reading Panel, July 2010

 I have just finished your new book.
 Well done.
 I like the way it was presented and laid out.
 Lots of history for all - not just from the Bushell side of the family either.
 Will look forward to your next book.
-Barry Brown, Perth, Aug 2010.
+Barry Brown, Perth, WA, Aug 2010

 News and Updates